 Shop your local farmer’s markets!
 Here in Georgia, zucchini grows like a weed in the summer.
 Farmers are practically GIVING it away!
 If you would like to find a farmer’s market in your area, check out Local Harvest.org.
 Learn to preserve your summer bounty either by canning, freezing, pickling, etc. I recently got a book called Put ‘Em Up by Storey Publishing to help me learn to preserve the items I can find in season.
-I will be reviewing and offering a giveaway of this book in a couple weeks so keep your eye out on my blog if you are interested in reading it!
 Peppers and onions can be sliced and/or diced and frozen back in convenient quantities for use in winter recipes.
 Last year, I stocked up on peaches and after removing the skins and slicing (15 minutes TOTAL for 3 pounds!)
 I froze them and made peach crisp several times over the winter.
 It does take some planning but it is not difficult to do!

 Shop Local Farms

 Have you ever told your young child “Don’t put that in your mouth, you don’t know where it has been!”?
 I think more people need to take this same advice when it comes to the food they eat!
-I hope I have answered your questions about why buying local food is important.
+I hope I have answered your questions about what the benefits of locally grown food.